Get This Sales Funnel Custom Built >> Click Here!

 ARPA = MRR / Total Number of Customers

-A good practice is measuring ARPA for new and existing customers separately, to have a sense of how your ARPA is evolving or if new customers behave differently compared to existing ones.
+A good practice is measuring ARPA for new and existing customers separately to understand how your ARPA is evolving or if new customers behave differently compared to existing ones.

 D. Expenses